Comments - Users and mentions

 // ...}

-Resolving user mentions suggestions
+Resolving user and group mentions suggestions

 Working Comments mentions